-In the second version of the deliverable D4.7, following the maturity of the implementation of interacting components, the finalised versions of the modules constituting the Extended dEPCs Applications Toolkit will be documented.
-In the EPB case, the selected data input, clustering algorithms and benchmarking processes will be thoroughly described.
-Moreover, indicative examples of comparative results will be presented in the validation section based on the utilised visualisation methods.
-In the EPVC case, any developments or modifications imposed on HYP's monitoring tool to match the project's specifications and needs will be delivered.
-In addition, the outcome provided to the user via the Credibility UI based on the operational status of the deployed IoT devices and the data quality assessment will be included.
+This version of the deliverable D4.7 follows the maturity of the implementation of interacting components and presents the finalised versions of the modules constituting the Extended dEPCs Applications Toolkit.
+In the EPB case, the selected data input and benchmarking processes are thoroughly described.
+Moreover, indicative examples of comparative results are presented in the validation section based on the utilised visualisation methods.
+In the EPVC case, any developments or modifications imposed on HYP's monitoring tool to match the project's specifications and needs are delivered.
+In addition, the outcome provided to the user via the Credibility UI based on the operational status of the deployed IoT devices and the data quality assessment is included.

-Finally, the second report will be enriched (chapter 3) with i) sequence diagrams highlighting the components' interactions and information flows ii) the overall technology stack used (tools, libraries, licenses) and iii) functional and non-functional specifications and other interfacing documentations.
+Finally, the second report is enriched (chapter 3) both for by EPB and EPVC with i) functional diagrams describing the interacting components, ii) sequence diagrams highlighting the operations carried out, and iii) the overall technology stack used (tools, libraries).